 In our current implementation, users can mark a file or directory as ephemeral by setting the appropriate extended attribute on the file or directory or just use a special predefined file name extension.
 All data under an ephemeral directory is automatically marked ephemeral.
 In many workflows an application developer or user can easily identify which files are intermediate hence contain ephemeral data.
-In other cases some files (e.g., stored in /tmp) or opened with o_TMPFILE, could be automatically designated as ephemeral.
+In other cases some files (e.g., stored in /tmp) or opened with O\TMPFILE, could be automatically designated as ephemeral.
 In the future, we can explore using more advanced automation for identifying ephemeral data.

-For each volume, F3 creates a different top level directory on the local and networked file systems.
-This keeps the volume namespaces separate, so files in separate volumes can share the same name and path.
-Under this top level directory, F3 maintains the same directory hierarchy on both the local file system and the networked file system: the only difference is where the a file's contents are stored.
+As files are accessed on a F3 volume, F3 maintains the

+same directory hierarchy on both the local file system and the networked file system: the only difference is where the a file's contents are stored.
 It creates an empty file as a placeholder in the underlying file system where the file is not stored (e.g., the networked file system if the file is an ephemeral file).
 However, if a F3 volume is created by extending an existing networked file system volume, F3 does not require any initial synchronization.
 Instead, F3 lazily creates the network file system's directory hierarchy on the local disk as needed.